 Should I Hire an Illinois Criminal Defense Attorney?

 If you have been arrested for driving under the influence of alcohol or drugs, the first thing you should do is contact a criminal defense attorney.
-Most people arrested for a DUI have no previous experience with the legal system and do not have knowledge of traffic laws and the criminal justice system.
+Most people arrested for a DUI have no previous experience with the legal system and do not know traffic laws and the criminal justice system.
 Because of this, prosecutors often offer a plea bargain of a wet reckless to prevent a criminal trial.

 Wet Reckless vs DUI – Contact The Criminal Defense Attorneys at Hirsch Law Group Today!

 Wet reckless and DUI are both criminal charges under Illinois law.
-The severity of these charges differs, and you will face tougher consequences for a DUI conviction, such as higher fines and license suspension.
+The severity of these charges differs, and you will face stricter consequences for a DUI conviction, such as higher fines and license suspension.
 However, if you are considering pleading guilty to a wet reckless to avoid having your license suspended, we recommend contacting our law firm first.

 At Hirsch Law Group, we have the experience and skills necessary to help get the best possible outcome for your case.
 We have worked as former prosecutors, so we know that consulting a lawyer before accepting a plea deal is always the best option.
 Prosecutors and police officers do not care about your future, and they will easily convince you to sign a plea bargain to prevent a trial.

 Our criminal defense attorneys will help you by investigating your case, assessing whether your rights were respected during the DUI arrest, evaluating the evidence against you, and negotiating a fair plea bargain.
 If a wet reckless charge is the best option for your case, we will advise you to take this option.
-However, if we can get the charges reduced further, or the case dropped completely, we will ensure to do so.
+However, if we can get the charges reduced or the case dropped completely, we will ensure to do so.

 Call us today for a free consultation at 815-880-1134.